10 Ways How Complex PTSD Can Affect Intimate Relationships

 Anytime you are in a relationship with a PTSD sufferer, it can be difficult to know what to do.
 However, the best thing to do is to take care of yourself, including your health and wellness, to ensure that you aren’t harming your health or making yourself sick from worrying.

 You may also calmly tell your partner how you have seen them act and explain that they might benefit from seeing a therapist.
 While you can’t make them seek help, when you are calm and reassuring about it, they may decide on their own to work with a counselor.
-C-PTSD and relationships is likely a topic that a therapist will be able to help both of you with if need be.
+C-PTSD and relationships are likely topics that a therapist will be able to help both of you with if need be.

 There are several ways that complex PTSD and intimate relationships can be affected.
 These symptoms can occur in relationships and come in a few categories.
 Here’s a look at 10 ways this may be the case.